 Deploy your bot

-- If you don't have an Azure subscription, create a free account before you begin.
+- If you don't have an Azure subscription, create an account before you begin.

 1. Prepare for deployment

 When you create a bot using Visual Studio or Yeoman templates, the source code generated contains a

 deploymentTemplates folder with ARM templates.
 The deployment process documented here uses the ARM template to provision required resources for the bot in Azure by using the Azure CLI.

 With the release of Bot Framework SDK 4.3, we have deprecated the use of .bot file in favor of appsettings.json or .env file for managing resources.
 For information on migrating settings from the .bot file to appsettings.json or .env file, see managing bot resources.

 You've already created and tested a bot locally, and now you want to deploy it to Azure.
 Open a command prompt to log in to the Azure portal.

 A browser window will open, allowing you to sign in.